quiltedhills/htfc3-kubejs_patches/README.md

 • Moved texture replacements for several items (diamonds, redstone, wrought iron and others), including smooth font and GUI, to a resource pack
 • Completely reworked compact machine recipes, available easier and earlier
 • Reworked bodyhygiene soap, making it much more effective.
 Supplementaries' soap can also now be used to clean yourself!
-• Added unique loot pool for all colors of sand, similar to red and pink sand.
+• Added unique loot pools for all colors of sand, similar to red and pink sand.
 Also added sifting recipes for them
 • Fixed buggy textures in TFC Orewashing, removed random pixel applications
 • Added a few more extra tags for ores, minerals and such
 • Redistributed gemstone drops from ore washing